albar965/littlenavmap-manual/src/en/INTRO.rst

 Dock Windows and Tabs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See the chapters :doc:`DOCKWINDOWS` and
-:doc:`TABS` for more information.
+See the chapters :doc:`DOCKWINDOWS` and :doc:`TABS` for more information on these elements.

 Context Menus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Use the context menus to build a flight plan.**

-Context menus can be found in the following places:
+Context menus are an important element to build flight plans or get information and can be found in the following places:

 -  Map display window: :ref:`map-context-menu`
 -  Flight plan table: :ref:`flight-plan-table-view-context-menu`
 -  Airport, navaid and other search result tables: :ref:`search-result-table-view-context-menu`
 -  Procedure search tree: :ref:`procedure-context-menu`
 -  Elevation Profile: :ref:`context-menu`
+-  Multiexport Flight Plan Options: :doc:`ROUTEEXPORTALL`.

 The context menus provide functionality to get more information about an object at the clicked position or to build or edit a flight plan.